dst78/ong/README.md

 ## releases
 v1.0.1 ocean cleanup
+* decoupled the graphics from engine wave speed to prevent UI slowdown / hangs
 * converted all engine LFOs to audio rate to have cleaner sound when using very high frequencies
 * automatically deactivate compressor if it is on and restore original setting on exit (thanks @eigen for the hint)